-- 2.6 The policy is implemented through a three-stage procedure.
-We will commence with the Stage that is appropriate to the level of support you require, rather than necessarily starting at Stage 1. - 2.7 In exceptional circumstances we may need to consider suspending your studies at any point during the Fitness to Study procedure.
+- 2.7 In exceptional circumstances we may need to consider suspending your studies at any point during the Fitness to Study procedure.
 This may be where: - we have serious concerns about your health, safety and wellbeing or the safety and wellbeing of other students or members of staff, as a consequence of your behaviour. - your behaviour is severely impacting our teaching, support or administrative processes.